vandanrohatgi/blog-grave/_posts/2020-9-18-THM-DogCat.md

 Aannd.... we are root already.
 You can find the flags in the root directory and the "/var/www/" directory.
 You can get a better shell with "/bin/bash -i" command if you like.

 So that makes it 3 out of 4 flags.
 I remember looking at the docker tag under the room description.
-Lookslike we need to escape a docker conatiner.
-Looking online I found only the exploits which I can't even think of using due to the technicalities.
+Looks like we need to escape a docker conatiner.
+Looking online I found only the exploits which I can't even think of using due to the sheer amount of technicalities.
 I know that this is a medium level room only so lets try enumerating a bit more.

 I look around and finally find something interesting inside the "/opt/" directory.
 We see a backup script and a backup file.